smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 **Seth Frey:**

-**[22:26] **If you don’t like it, you just go somewhere else, you won’t get hurt.
+**[22:26]** If you don’t like it, you just go somewhere else, you won’t get hurt.
 There’s a lot of other options, but I’d probably argue that you’re restricted to a pretty small part/subset of culture space.
 But then the more you add, let’s say other things, more intentional practices, the more you invest just day to day resources  in caring where people are at, the more of the potential space of possible cultures opens up to you, possibly even loaded things like healthy culture or stronger culture.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[23:01]** And I think also there is a natural movement, that when something ends, there is space for something else to emerge.
 And just keeping track of those movements on how rituals are probably wanting to maintain some sort of practice, or they are grounding people in an experience, they're providing a sense of belonging.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[23:29]** But then what is the opposite of that?
 What is that rituals block somehow?
 Maybe there is some openness, or there is something that wants to disrupt a certain pattern that might not be healthy, that needs to come from another angle.
 And then whenever there is a ritual for something that is ending, what is the space that is being opened for something innovative to come in?
 Or maybe for another type of practice or for another type of questioning, or for other people to bring other perspectives as well?

 **Seth Frey**

-**[24:09] **So, Livia, can I ask a little bit?
+**[24:09]** So, Livia, can I ask a little bit?
 So I have a sense of my knowledge about this kind of thing comes from right?
 There's structured observation and data and all these analyses.
 And then, you know, I have done activism in organizing.
 But, to be honest, think most of my knowledge from that route, from experience in the practitioner’s side of how to build strong and healthy cultures comes more from, “Oh wow, I messed that one up; that's a lesson learned.”
 I wouldn’t say that I've been doing it for quite long enough or quite with enough of a knack that my experience… to have seen just the knowledge I have from experience leading to great outcomes.
 And so, yeah, I'd love to hear, since this is your job, where are your sense of your knowledge comes from about the effectiveness of culture building?

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[25:01]** Well, I've been an actress for most of my life, since I was eleven, and I think that gave me first, tools to learn about myself, as like my body is my work tool.
 And I think also as a having like collectives trying to build something together.

 So, my background is mostly in theatre and then performance art and cinema also.
 But the theatre, I think, is the bulk of this art of coming together and creating something.
 And there is a lot of conflict, but you need to manage that somehow.
 And then sometimes there's structures where there is a very clear hierarchy with a directory that has all the power.
 Sometimes it's a more collaborative process where people are just coming with their own creations, and that needs to be merged into a final piece somehow.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[26:05] **And I think both the structures have different burdens and benefits; and I particularly appreciate more of the less hierarchical structure because I think it's more creative, the solutions that come up when people need to figure something out and just having that space for allowing individual creativity.
 So, I try to bring a lot of this into the spaces I'm in now because I think there's a lot of similarities, but I'm definitely learning so much day by day with all of the things that don't go so right or yeah, that we need to improvise.